2020 Key figures for the wine sector

 “The sector is highly concentrated, and therefore risky.
 This shows us that diversification is necessary, starting with consumption”, said.
 Among other objectives, the OIV is working to make wine a more universal consumer product.
 “Asia, as a growing consumer continent, is one of the main challenges for the wine world”, considered Pau Roca.

-Download the full report: OIV State of the viticulture 2020
+Download the report: OIV Report: State of the viticultural sector worldwide

 For more information, contact the OIV Press Office.